dorumrr/de1984/FIREWALL.md

 - No VPN icon
 - Does not occupy VPN slot (can use real VPN)
 - Supports granular per-network rules (WiFi/Mobile/Roaming)
-- Supports screen-off blocking
 - Rules lost on reboot (must be reapplied on boot)
+- App must be active even after a restart to ensure Firewall is protecting (if it was enabled)

 **How it works:**

 Uses Linux kernel firewall (iptables/ip6tables) to block network traffic by app UID.
 Creates firewall rules that drop all IPv4 and IPv6 packets for blocked app UIDs.
-Multiple apps can share the same UID - if any app with that UID should be blocked, the entire UID gets blocked.
+Multiple apps can share the same UID - if any app with that UID should be blocked, the entire UID gets blocked. (explained again later in this document)

 **Switch dependencies:**
 - **Roaming requires Mobile**: Same as VPN backend.
 If user enables Roaming block while Mobile is allowed, Mobile must also be blocked.
 If user disables Mobile block while Roaming is blocked, Roaming must also be allowed.

-**Block All mode:**
+**MODES: CRITICAL TO ALWAYS TAKE INTO CONSIDERATION** **Block All mode:**
 - Apps without rules: Blocked (firewall rules added for their UID)
 - Apps with explicit "allow" rule for current network: Allowed (no firewall rules)
 - Apps with explicit "block" rule for current network: Blocked (firewall rules added)
-- Screen-off rule: If enabled and screen is off, app is blocked regardless of network rule

 **Allow All mode:**
 - Apps without rules: Allowed (no firewall rules)
 - Apps with explicit "allow" rule for current network: Allowed (no firewall rules)
 - Apps with explicit "block" rule for current network: Blocked (firewall rules added)
-- Screen-off rule: If enabled and screen is off, app is blocked regardless of network rule

 **Network changes:**